-I should really really watch what I ask for.
-For years I’ve complained about the size of my ham-hands.
+I should really, really watch what I ask for.
+For years I’ve complained about the size of my ham hands.
 Finding a good gaming mouse to fit my mallets is like trying to tailor a dress for Lady Liberty.
-Sure I’ve found some larger mice that get the job done well enough and a few ergonomic mice that fit but with lack luster performance or sensor response.
-Our favorite mice thus far have come from SteelSeries and Corsair and only the latter one is of larger size.
+Sure I’ve found some larger mice that get the job done well enough and a few ergonomic mice that fit, but have lackluster performance or sensor response.
+Our favorite mice thus far have come from SteelSeries and Corsair, and only the latter one is of a larger size.

-So it was with excitement and high anticipation that I welcomed the Corsair Raptpr M4 gaming laser mouse.
-Unlike the Corsair Vengeance M60, this is a large ergonomic gaming mouse with room and finger-indents for all four fingers on your right-hand.
-The mouse is capable or reaching 600dpi and features 6-programmable buttons.
+So it was with excitement and high anticipation that I welcomed the Corsair Raptor M4 gaming laser mouse.
+Unlike the Corsair Vengeance M60, this is a large ergonomic gaming mouse with room and finger indents for all four fingers on your right hand.
+The mouse is capable of reaching 600dpi and features 6-programmable buttons.
 It’s definitely not the swiftest mouse on the block.
-But we’ve stated time and again, that anything above 3000dpi runs the risk of being too uncontrollable, unless you’re working on a ultra wide 4k HD monitor or television.
+But we’ve stated time and again, that anything above 3000dpi runs the risk of being too uncontrollable unless you’re working on an ultra-wide 4k HD monitor or television.
 It also ships with a mouse storage bag and extra PTFE mouse slider feet.

 The Raptor M4 is a surprisingly simple mouse, which is unlike the MadCatz Eclipse.
 It’s massive but not heavy at all.
 To be clear, removing any weights made it too light.
-The weight system in general is a bit misleading.
+The weight system, in general, is a bit misleading.
 There are two sets of 8-weights affixed with adhesive so the individual weights themselves cannot be easily removed from the pads to which they are stuck.
-You can simple remove one pad of 8-weight or the other.
+You can simply remove one pad of 8-weight or the other.
 Not much in the way of weight adjustment.

-The Raptor M4 is a uncomplicated solution that can be had for simple money.
+The Raptor M4 is an uncomplicated solution that can be had for simple money.
 But I must stress, this mouse is for very large-handed folks–of which I am surprisingly not included.
 The new behemoth from Corsair is simply too big for my hand.
 I can play RTS and RPG games fine.
-But games even requiring the slightest twitch-factor render the Raptor M4 slow and lumber by comparison.
-For the size I would like to see more buttons, a better implemented weight system and slightly more sophisticated software suite.
+But games even requiring the slightest twitch factor render the Raptor M4 slow and lumber by comparison.
+For the size, I would like to see more buttons, a better-implemented weight system, and a slightly more sophisticated software suite.
 I appreciate what Corsair has done here.
 This is just what some large-handed gamers need.
-But size it’s the full package, functionality and versatility are still lacking.
+But size it’s the full package, functionality, and versatility are still lacking.
 In that case, I recommend taking a look at the top-rated ambidextrous gaming mice.

 That said, it’s not all bad for the Raptor M4.
-The 6-programmable buttons are responsive, the left-side thumb buttons are well-positioned, the metallic scroll wheel spins soft and quiet and the DPI switch is out of the way but easy to reach.
+The 6-programmable buttons are responsive, the left-side thumb buttons are well-positioned, the metallic scroll wheel spins softly and quietly, and the DPI switch is out of the way but easy to reach.